w3c/wot-usecases/USE-CASES/notes.md

 #### Security Considerations

-* Describe any issues related to security; if there are none, say "none" and justify
+* Describe any issues related to security; if there are none, say "none" and justify.
-* As a guide, see also the security part of [security and privacy review](https://github.com/w3c/wot-architecture/blob/main/publication/ver11/security_and_privacy.md)
+* As a guide, see the security part of [security and privacy review](https://github.com/w3c/wot-architecture/blob/main/publication/ver11/security_and_privacy.md).

 #### Privacy Considerations: